HanaSuu/JDBC/README.md

-# Lab7_JDBC
+# Lab6_JDBC
  *Xin Su*

- - This is a JPA-enabled web application connect with MariaDB.
+- This is a JPA(Java Database Connectivity)-enabled web application with Mysql database.
 - It includes view, add, edit and delete users functionalities.